fwcd/classc/README.md

 # ClassC
 A very simple OOP wrapper in plain C using structs and function pointers.
+For demonstration purposes, a 2D vector implementation is included.

 Example of usage: